Realtors hail Rs 48k outlay for PMAY; unhappy over no tax sops for home buyers, industry | Science-Environment

 However, Bandelkar said the sector was expecting more in terms of incentives to boost sales and to fulfill the dream of Housing for All by 2022.

-Naredco Vice President Niranjan Hiranandani welcomed the focus to resolve long standing issues of reduction in approval timelines for land and construction.
+Naredco Vice Chairman Niranjan Hiranandani welcomed the focus to resolve long standing issues of reduction in approval timelines for land and construction.

 ''With rise in population & career mobility, focus on nurturing new smart tier 2-3 cities will result in a big boost for Real Estate infrastructure with cascading impact on additional job creation,'' he said.